Carreau/ipython-wiki/IPEP-17:-Notebook-Format-4.md

 ## metadata changes

-- remote notebook name from metadata
+- remove notebook name from metadata
 - move `language` key from code cells to top-level notebook metadata
 - add kernel info to top-level notebook metadata in some form